 Where is Peru Located?

 The Republic of Peru is located in western South America.
 It borders Ecuador and Colombia to the north, Brazil to the east; Bolivia to the southeast; Chile to the south; and the Pacific Ocean to the west.

 The country has incredible biodiversity, from the Pacific coast's arid plains to the Andes' peaks and the tropical Amazon rainforest.
-Peru is the 19th largest country in the world and the third-largest country in South America.
-It's also home to ancient civilizations such as Caral, Mochica, Nazca, Chimu, and the great Inca Empire.
+Peru is the 19th-largest country in the world and the third-largest country in South America.
+It's also home to ancient civilizations such as Caral, Mochica, Nazca, Chimu, and the Inca Empire.
 Each of these great civilizations had its capital or important cities.
 Nowadays, Peru is a multicultural country with many languages and ethnic races.

 The most important cities in Peru, historically, are Cusco and Lima.

 From the 14th to the 16th century, the Inca culture dominated most of South America.
-It was not only Peru; the Inca Empire, also known as Tawantinsuyo (the four provinces of the sun), dominated a vast territory from Colombia, Ecuador, Peru, Bolivia, Argentina, and the north of Chile.
+It was not only Peru; the Inca Empire, also known as Tawantinsuyo (the four provinces of the sun), conquered a vast territory from Colombia, Ecuador, Peru, Bolivia, Argentina, and the north of Chile.
 Cusco was the center of this great empire and the most important city in South America.
 Nowadays, Cusco has the title of the historical capital of Peru.

 The New Capital of Peru

 Francisco Pizarro, the Conqueror of the Inca Empire, founded Lima City.
 In 1535, Lima was founded as the City of Kings because its date of establishment was January 6, the date of the Epiphany.
 The name was soon abandoned, and Lima became the city's first choice.
 The city is located on the coast of central Peru, about halfway between the equator and the Andes Mountains.